 The amenities at your home can make all the difference between a one-time guest and a guest who returns again and again to your vacation rental.
 Your amenities should reflect the location of your rental property, the type of property you offer, and the type of guest you expect to host.
-When travelers are browsing through their options, amenities can really set your rental apart, bumping your property from good to great.
+When travelers are browsing through their options, amenities can really set your rental apart and make it stand out by bumping your property from good to great.

 Your guests have opted to stay in a vacation rental over a hotel, but that doesn’t mean they aren’t expecting great service.
-Here are some of the most important amenities you can provide at your vacation rental.
+Here are some of the most important amenities you can provide at your vacation rental and also some you can add as an extra bonus.

 For the Overall Guest Experience